origamitower/folktale/CONTRIBUTING.md

         — A list of all people who have contributed to Folktale.
       - `CHANGELOG.md`
         — A chronological list of changes made to the project, grouped by versions.
+      - `docs/source`
+        — Special markdown/YAML documentation files, separated by language.

     Developer tooling:

       - `Makefile`
         — Common development tasks.
+      - `tools`
+        — Custom tooling written for Folktale.
+      - `metamagical/`
+        — A set of tools to support documentation and tests.

     Source files: